moby/moby/docs/reference/commandline/daemon.md

       --tlskey="~/.docker/key.pem"           Path to TLS key file
-      --tlsverify=false                      Use TLS and verify the remote --userland-proxy=true                  Use userland proxy for loopback traffic -v, --version=false                    Print version information and quit
+      --tlsverify=false                      Use TLS and verify the remote --userland-proxy=true                  Use userland proxy for loopback traffic

 Options with [] may be specified multiple times.

 The Docker daemon is the persistent process that manages containers.
 Docker uses the same binary for both the daemon and client.
-To run the daemon you provide the `-d` flag.
+To run the daemon you type `docker daemon`.

-To run the daemon with debug output, use `docker -d -D`.
+To run the daemon with debug output, use `docker daemon -D`.

 ## Daemon socket option